The Definitive Guide to SSL and WordPress

 In order to use this encryption you need to install an SSL certificate on your server.
 You can obtain a certificate from a company known as a Certificate Authority.

-After you’ve purchased a certificate you’ll submit your website and company information and receive a public and private key.
+After you’ve purchased or requested a certificate you’ll submit your website and company information and receive a public and private key.
 Your public key will then get submitted with your previous information in your Certificate Signing Request.

 Keeping Your SSL Certificate Current